 Stealing other people's work and/or using other people's ideas without acknowledging the source.

-Partly as a result of violations of scientific integrity – in particular the science fraud by Dutch professor Diederik Stapel –the Schuyt committee started working on recommendations to encourage proper scientific conduct by order of the KNAW.
-In the report 'Responsible research data management and the prevention of scientific misconduct'(1) the KNAW advised on possible improvements in existing data collection practices.
+In a report 'Responsible research data management and the prevention of scientific misconduct'(1) the KNAW advised on possible improvements in existing data collection practices.
 The committee:

 - Advocates accessibility of research data.

-- Recommends that organizations organise activities to keep integrity rules alive.
+- Recommends that organizations organize activities to keep integrity rules alive.

 At the same time, several movements have arisen from within the research community itself that advocate reproducible research.
-Science in transition(5) regards scientific functioning in light of the pressure to publish.
-This group of scientists believe that adapting the scientific system is conditional for e.g. scientific integrity.
+Science in transition(5) regards scientific functioning in light of the current pressure to publish.
+This group of scientists believes that adapting the scientific system is conditional for e.g. scientific integrity.

 "The assessment committee considers the research unit’s policy on research integrity and the way in which violations of such integrity are prevented.
 It is interested in how the unit deals with research data, data management and integrity, and in the extent to which an independent and critical pursuit of science is made possible within the unit."